Editors' note to authors

 before submission.
 The latter will greatly improve both the legibility and scientific quality of your paper for acceptance

 by the journal if English is not your first language.
-You may also consider ordering our Copy-Editing services (spelling, grammar, sentence structure):
+You may also consider utilising the services of Bioedit English Language Editing, Editage, Enago, or

 Please single-space all material (text, figure legends, tables, references, etc.), and use 12-point Times New Roman font.